SSGD: A safe and efficient method of gradient descent

 \subsection{Accuracy}

 We compare SSGD with SGD, SGDm \cite{Qia99} and Adam \cite{KB15}, which are widely used gradient descent algorithms.
 The batch size $N$ is set to 16, 32, 64, 128, 256, 512, 1024, 2048, 4096, 8192, and the number of iterations is 10,000.
-Because SGD and SGDm have poor adaptability in large batches, there is no fixed learning rate.
-The learning rate of Adam is set to 0.005.
-The momentum of SGDm is set to 0.999, and the $\beta_{1}$ and $\beta_{2}$ in Adam are set to 0.9 and 0.999, respectively.
+There is not set same learning rate as a good experimental result, because SGD and SGDm have poor adaptability in large batches.
+The momentum of SGDm is set to 0.999.
+For the experimental parameters of Adam, we set a good empirical value.
+The learning rate of Adam is set to 0.005, and the $\beta_{1}$ and $\beta_{2}$ in Adam are set to 0.9 and 0.999, respectively.
 For SSGD, the learning rate in this experiment is set to 0.1, which is relatively rough. $n$ is set to 1, 4, 8, 16, 32, 64, 128. $m$ is set to 4, 8, 16, 32, 64.
 When $m$=1, it is the MBGD.
 The number of iterations is also 10,000.